The beginning of my blogging journey

 My kitchen is generally a mess (not to mention drab, dim, and deplorably lacking in counter space), my kids are running around screaming and arguing, and I’m trying to balance on a chair while taking pictures of a dish for the blog before I run out of light and sanity.

-Although I love cooking from scratch, the reality is while juggling the chaos of being mother to three kids, I don’t have the time or the emotional strength to make every meal that way.
-Sometimes I realize I forgot to go to the grocery store for the third day in a row and now I have to scrounge in my kitchen for something to make for dinner.
+Although I love cooking from scratch, the reality is I’m juggling the chaos of being mother to four kids.
+I don’t have the time or the emotional strength to make every meal that way.
+Too often I realize I forgot to go to the grocery store for the third day in a row and now I have to scrounge in my kitchen for something to make for dinner.

-I want to empower individuals to get in the kitchen and make food instead of swinging by the drive thru.
-I try to create recipes that are doable for the individual who feels like they aren’t a good cook because, like Chef Gusteau from Ratatouille, I do believe that anyone can cook– IF you give them the right tools and recipes.
+So I create recipes that are doable for the individual who feels like they aren’t a good cook because, like Chef Gusteau from Ratatouille, I do believe that anyone can cook– IF you give them the right tools and recipes.

-This means that not everything needs to be made from scratch, and that sometimes pre-made ingredients are the best way to cut down on stress and just get dinner on the table.
-I include recipes for making individual items from scratch, but I don’t want anyone to feel like they can’t make a dish because they don’t have time to make every element from scratch.
+This means that not everything needs to be made from scratch.
+Often pre-made ingredients are the best way to cut down on stress and just get dinner on the table.
+Sometimes, I include recipes for making individual items from scratch.
+However, I don’t want anyone to feel like they can’t make a dish because they don’t have time to make every element from scratch.